 Lieutenant General Frank G. Klotz is the Department of Energy’s Under Secretary for Nuclear Security and Administrator for the National Nuclear Security Administration (NNSA).
 He has more than 20 years experience in both military positions and policy and management roles, with his time at the U.S. Embassy Moscow leading to a particular specialism in U.S.-Russian relations.

-Lieutenant General Frank G. Klotz is the Department of Energy’s Under Secretary for Nuclear Security and Administrator for the National Nuclear Security Administration (NNSA), responsible for the management and operation of the NNSA, as well as policy matters across the Department of Energy and NNSA enterprise.
+Lieutenant General Frank G. Klotz formerly served as the Department of Energy’s Under Secretary for Nuclear Security and Administrator for the National Nuclear Security Administration (NNSA), responsible for the management and operation of the NNSA, as well as policy matters across the Department of Energy and NNSA enterprise.